kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 A few notes first...

 * This is not a tutorial.
-I may do tutorials on certain parts of the code in the future but for now, I'm just documenting the approach I used to solve a specific problem.
+I may do tutorials on certain parts of the code in the future but for now, I'm just documenting the approach I took to solve a specific problem.

-* [The kdz code is thoroughly commented on GitHub](https://github.com/kaidez/kdz "See the kdz code on GitHub") for your review: feel free to look at it and ask questions/make comments about it as a post comment.
+* [The kdz code is thoroughly commented on GitHub](https://github.com/kaidez/kdz "See the kdz code on GitHub") for your review: feel free to look at it and ask questions/make comments about it in a post comment.
 When reviewing the code, you want to look at the modules in the [`config` folder](https://github.com/kaidez/kdz/tree/master/config "Review the npm code modules for kdz") as well as [the core `kdz.js` file](https://github.com/kaidez/kdz/blob/master/kdz.js "Review the core "kdz.js" file").

 * This tool will (probably) never be published as an [npm](https://www.npmjs.com/) package so if you want to download it, please [read the repo's "Before you install" section](https://github.com/kaidez/kdz#before-you-install "Read the repo's "Before you install" section") first.